chrisraro/Giya/TROUBLESHOOTING_GUIDE.md

 ### Missing Navigation to Validate Redemptions

-1. Verify the business dashboard has the "Validate Redemptions" button
+Note: The separate Validate Redemptions page has been removed.
+QR code validation is now handled through the main business dashboard QR scanner.

+### QR Code Issues

+1. Verify that QR codes are generated for new discount and exclusive offers
-2. Check that the button correctly links to `/dashboard/business/validate-redemption`
+2. Check that the business dashboard QR scanner can process all types of QR codes
-3. Ensure the validation page loads the QR scanner component properly
+3. Ensure customers can view and show QR codes for their offers
+4. Confirm that QR code redemption functions work correctly in the database

 ### Missing or Poor Feedback Notifications